OpenEvalProject/evals/manuscripts/elife-45374/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/45374/elife-45374-fig2-v2.jpg)

 **Figure 2.:** Error bars represent 95% confidence intervals (see Figure 2—source data 1 for estimate specifications and dispersion parameters).
 All regressions are based on matched samples.
 Sample 1 compares papers with female first authors to those with male first authors.
 Sample 2 compares papers with female last authors to those with male last authors.
 Sample 3 compares papers with female first and last authors to those with other author combinations.
 Values are on a logarithmic scale.
-The figure indicates very small residual effects of gender on NCS (case variables: F_First, F_Last and F_Both).10.7554/eLife.45374.005Figure 2—source data 1.10.7554/eLife.45374.006Figure 2—source data 2.10.7554/eLife.45374.007Figure 2—source data 3.10.7554/eLife.45374.008Figure 2—source data 4.
+The figure indicates very small residual effects of gender on NCS (case variables: F_First, F_Last and F_Both).

 The numeric input variables have been rescaled by dividing by two standard deviations (Gelman, 2008).
 We did this to allow the numeric inputs (i.e. MNCS journal, N authors, self-citations) to be interpreted on the same scale as the binary case variables (i.e. F_first, F_last, F_both).
 The standardized coefficients should be interpreted as two-standard deviation changes on a logit scale, from a low value to a high value (Gelman, 2008).
 Figure 2—source data 1 summarizes the exponentiated values for both the direct and standardized coefficients.